Main Content

 Her colleagues say “whether providing one-on-one feedback for a professor designing a new course, coaching adjunct faculty, or delivering TCU employee workshops across campus, Professor Rockett takes great joy in sharing her knowledge to improve the classroom experience for all.”

 “I get to work with students at every level of their education – undergrads, grads, and returning learners in Executive Education.
-While these can be very different student populations in terms of expectations nd experience, I have three goals that I aspire to meet with every class I teach: forge real connections with students, engage students in the process of learning, and inspire in them a curiosity to learn more.”
+While these can be very different student populations in terms of expectations and experience, I have three goals that I aspire to meet with every class I teach: forge real connections with students, engage students in the process of learning, and inspire in them a curiosity to learn more.”

-Deans’ Award for Teaching 2024
+2024 Deans’ Award for Teaching Honorees

 Robin Griffith, College of Education